Gabardine, twill weave, twill...: let's take stock!

 Weave versus Materials

-In sewing, when buying fabric, you have to distinguish the weave from the material...
+In sewing, when buying fabric, you need to distinguish the weave from the material...

 Indeed, all fabrics have two main characteristics: